 Yes.
-Grandparent carers can access 100hrs per fortnight of subsidised child card for a grandchild.
+Grandparent carers can access 100 hours per fortnight of subsidised child care for a grandchild.

 The Additional Child Care Subsidy (Grandparent) is available to carers who receive an income support payment, such as the Age Pension.

 Support is available equal to the actual fee charged, up to 120% of the Child Care Subsidy hourly rate cap.